 The decision to bring a Macintosh or Windows computer is a personal preference.
 If you bring a laptop, bring a lock to secure it.

 Internet and cable are available in each residence hall room.
 For more information, please see the Amenities page.
 Phone service is not available in campus housing.

-Please refer to the room dimensions & floor plans page for details.
+Please refer to the housing options page to find floor plans and dimensions.
 Please note that your assigned room dimensions may vary slightly from the information provided.

 Residence hall rooms and apartments (except those in Wallace) are painted either a warm beige or “Drury White.”
 We do not allow students to paint their residence hall rooms.
 Wallace 1st floor rooms are beige with mustard accent walls.
 Wallace 2nd floor rooms are beige with burnt orange accent walls.
 Wallace 3rd floor rooms are beige with avocado green accent walls.
 Floor material and color varies in all buildings.

 We recommend no more than one vehicle-load of personal belongings—students who pack more than this often send most of it home.
 Below is a list of recommended items.